MosesSupposes/Purescript-By-Example/text/chapter2.md

 This small sample illustrates a few key ideas:

 - Every file begins with a module header.
 A module name consists of one or more capitalized words separated by dots.
 In this case, only a single word is used, but `My.First.Module` would be an equally valid module name.
 - Modules are imported using their full names, including dots to separate the parts of the module name.
-Here, we import the `Control.Monad.Eff.Console` module, which provides the `log` function.
+Here, we import the `Effect.Console` module, which provides the `log` function.
 - The `main` program is defined as a function application.
 In PureScript, function application is indicated with whitespace separating the function name from its arguments.

 Let's build and run this code using the following command: